 The field of Architecture and Urban Design is closely linked to some of today’s most pressing societal, environmental and cultural challenges.
 It encompasses a wide range of capabilities, from design and technology to critical thinking.

 The Master’s Programme in Architecture and Urban Design provides the skills and knowledge needed to practice professionally.
-The programme emphasises a research-oriented approach in order to anticipate future challenges for architects and urban designers.
+The programme emphasizes a research-oriented approach in order to anticipate future challenges for architects and urban designers.
 Its profile is design led and practical, as well as academic and theoretical.

 A majority of the coursework is project-based and it takes place in design studios led by experienced architects and researchers.
-These studios function as lab environments that target current specialisations within the field.
+These studios function as lab environments that target current specializations within the field.
 Studios are supplemented with course modules that focus on history and theory, design and technology, as well as leadership and professional practice.

 The Department of Architecture at Chalmers houses an excellent infrastructure in the form of studio spaces, an architecture library, model workshops and digital fabrication, a robot lab and several research groups and centres.
 A national and international network is provided through collaborations and partnerships with external practitioners, researchers, stakeholders and industry.